dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 # How to translate recursive code to Dhall

+> Embed recursive data types and functions in a non-recursive language

 The Dhall configuration language only provides built-in support for one recursive data type: `List`s.
 However, the language does not provide native support for user-defined recursive types, recursive values, or recursive